 A great one for early-birds (breakfast from 7am) and worth the short drive over the river from Rutherglen to Corowa for good coffee and a menu with little twists on breakfast favourites.

 Image: Doc Yarrum

-Did you know this Rutherglen foodie institution offers brunch from 9am on weekends (and 10am weekdays, except Tuesday)?
+Did you know this Rutherglen foodie institution offers brunch from 10am?
 The welcome is always warm and chef Stewart’s cooking is local, seasonal and flavour-packed.
 Grab a sunny spot on the deck to enjoy dishes such as Butt’s Smoked Trout with scrambled eggs or Blue Ox Berries on toasted brioche with mascarpone.
 Glass of Cofield bubbles with breakfast, anyone?

 Image: Pickled Sisters

-Terrace has been awarded a chef’s hat in The Good Food Guide for the sixth year running - and with good reason.
+Terrace has been awarded a chef’s hat in The Good Food Guide for many years running - and with good reason.
 Chef Simon and the restaurant team weave their magic with so you can sit back and enjoy contemporary dishes including estate-grown pork and lamb in the relaxed terrace setting overlooking the grounds of All Saints Estate.